musthahina/mysql/README.md

 Provides SQL queries to retrieve, filter, and display data based on specific criteria.
 ### Data Insights:
 Offers reporting capabilities such as counting employees per branch, filtering customers based on registration date, and checking the availability of books.
-## Usage
-This SQL-based library system is designed to be used in MySQL or any other SQL-compliant database environment.
-Users can modify or extend the schema and queries based on specific requirements.

 ## Future Improvements
 * Adding more complex queries such as aggregate functions, customer transaction histories, and overdue book tracking.